barawn/exanic_turf_test/README.md

 multiple of 8 will be used - for example, if 1500 is set, only 1496 bytes will be sent, for an overall efficiency of 96.5%.

 Note that this requires setting the network adapter on the host side to receive jumbo frames (9018 bytes).

-Also note that events do *not* need to be acknowledged for the next packet to be received.
-This allows a single process to receive large numbers of frames without building them into events, and a separate process to take those frames and more slowly build them into events (and acknowledge them) to avoid packet loss.
-This becomes complicated if the possibility of completely lost events exists (which, as noted before, is extremely unlikely).

-Obviously the ack/nack process reduces the efficiency somewhat, however since those only occur at the event level, the effect is completely negligible.

-This process does become much more complicated if packet loss is extremely high, however this will hopefully not be an issue.